CollinHeist/TitleCardMaker/docs/index.md

 ??? question "What is a Title Card?"

-    A Title Card is a thumbnail image for an Episode used to add a unique look within a personal media server like Plex, Jellyfin, or Plex.
+    A Title Card is a thumbnail image for an Episode used to add a unique look within a personal media server like Emby, Jellyfin, or Plex.
 Some Series have "official" Title Cards featured in the Episode itself.